diegomarquez/game-builder/README.md

         + Bubbling
     * Canvas Wrapper
         + Extensions
-            - Canvas resize extension
+            - TimerFactory extension, pause and resume all timeout when pausing the game
-            - TimerFactory extension
+            - Keyboard extension, block keyboard keys when pausing the game
-            - Keyboard extension
+            - Canvas resize extension, that
     * Different ways to send in arguments to a game_object
         + Configuration Type
         + Through assembler.get